Companies test spacecraft parachutes as first Commercial Crew flights near

 “We test the parachutes at many different conditions for nominal entry, ascent abort conditions including a pad abort, and for contingencies, so that we know the chutes can safely deploy in flight and handle the loads,” NASA engineer Mark Biesack, who oversees parachute testing for the Commercial Crew Program, said in an agency news release.

-Kathy Launders, who runs the Commercial Crew Program at Kennedy Space Center, said SpaceX and Boeing are “making great strides” in their parachute test program and the data they are collecting is critical to insure their respective systems work as designed.
+Kathy Launders, who runs the Commercial Crew Program at Kennedy Space Center in Florida noted that SpaceX and Boeing are “making great strides” in their parachute test program and that the data they are collecting is critical to insure their respective systems work as designed.

 “NASA is proud of their commitment to safely fly our crew members to the International Space Station and return them home safely,” Launders said.